How To Get PR In UK After Study

 Requirements For PR In The UK

-After completing your higher study in the UK, you must fulfill some criteria to become eligible for a Permanent Residency.
+After completing your higher studies in the UK, you must fulfil some criteria to become eligible for Permanent Residency.
 These requirements include:

-• Length of stay requirements: you might wonder how many years to get PR in UK.
+• Length of stay requirements: You might wonder how long it takes to get PR in the UK.
 It depends on which visa you currently hold.
 Generally, you must live in the UK for at least five years before applying for a PR.
 But if you marry a British citizen, you may be eligible for a PR within three years.

-• Academic qualifications and their relevance: Your academic qualification can be an excellent way to demonstrate your relevance in British society.
-For example, having a degree from a UK university may work as evidence of your ability to integrate into society.
+• Academic qualifications and their relevance: Your academic qualifications can be an excellent way to demonstrate your relevance in British society.
+For example, having a degree from a UK university may be evidence of your ability to integrate into society.

-• English language proficiency requirements: You must fulfill these requirements to get a PR in the UK.
-It means you must demonstrate your ability to speak, read, write, and understand English.
+• English language proficiency requirements: To get a PR in the UK, you must fulfil these requirements.
+You must demonstrate your ability to speak, read, write, and understand English.

-• Financial requirements and maintenance funds: You will need a certain amount of money to get UK PR after study.
+• Financial requirements and maintenance funds: After studying, you will need a certain amount to get UK PR.
 This is because you have to prove that you have enough money to support yourself and your family in the UK.
 The amount depends on your visa type and family size.

 • Character and health requirements: You will need good health and a clean criminal record to get PR in the UK.
 It is also crucial to provide evidence that you are not a threat to national security.